amoakodomson25/Tic-tac-toe/README.md

 # Tic-tac-toe
-Simple terminal 2 players tic-tac-toe game in python
+A simple terminal 2 player tic-tac-toe game in python